 * Might just be a case of the casting not matching the script, but I always found it amusing how everyone treats Hooper like he's a fresh out of college kid.
 Dude has gray in his beard.

-** Dreyfuss was 27 when the film was released which isn't beyond college age depending on what degree is being pursued, especially in the sciences.
+** Dreyfuss was 27 when the film was released, which isn't beyond college age depending on what degree is being pursued, especially in the sciences.
+Most Ph.D students don't finish their degrees until their late-20s, and even that can be prolonged depending on the research.
 Also, compared to Shaw and Scheider, he was relatively young.
 It is true, however, that this was a case of casting not matching the script as the script was adjusted for Dreyfuss.

 *** And people can start to go grey in even their late teens.